Most of Your “Urgent” Tasks Are Lying to You

 Q4: DROP IT Time wasters, distractions Examples: Mindless scrolling, excessive TV, busy work, organizing files you never open |

-Urgent tasks are tasks that demand immediate attention because of external time constraints — a hard deadline, a ringing phone, a system failure.
+Urgent tasks are tasks that demand immediate attention because of external time constraints, such as a hard deadline, a ringing phone, or a system failure.
 Urgency is about when something needs to happen, not whether it matters.

 Important tasks are tasks that directly advance long-term goals, core values, or key responsibilities.
 Importance is about outcomes and impact, not about how loud the task screams for attention.